10 Best High Quality Consumer Cyclical Stocks for November 2025

 Key Catalysts

-• Innovation in social commerce and logistics.
+• Innovation in social commerce and group buying

 Risk Factors

-• Regulatory risks in China’s tech sector.
+• Regulatory scrutiny in China’s tech sector

-• Currency and geopolitical exposure.
+• Currency and geopolitical risks

 Booking Holdings Inc. (BKNG)